 - Pacific Crest Trail

 Hubert K. Mcbee Memorial Park is owned by the Hull Oakes Timber company.
 Although it’s free, you must call the company to make reservations, so be sure to plan ahead before you pitch your tent.
 The site is along a large creek with hiking trails to Alsea and Green Peak falls.
 There’s a swimming hole, outhouses, and a beautiful landscape full of ferns and trees.

 - Green Peak Falls

-Cape Arago juts out into the Pacific Ocean, and with the variety of wildlife, beach access, and fishing, it just might be one of the best places you can camp for free in Oregon.
+Cape Arago juts out into the Pacific Ocean, and with the variety of wildlife, beach access, and fishing, it just might be one of the best places for free camping in Oregon.